Shivgange trek

 Timings and Important Information

-• The temple on the top opens at around 8:30 AM and closes by 6 PM.
+• The temple at the summit opens around 8:30 AM and closes at 6 PM.

-• Wear appropriate clothing as it is the place of worship.
+• Please wear appropriate clothing as it is the place of worship.

-• There are no toilets or water filling stations during the trek.
+• No toilets or water stations are available during the trek.

 • Distance: 2.3 kilometres one way till the peak.